Thrive Renewables Community Benefit Programme

 Energy essentials training for applicants

 - Fuel poverty awareness and basic energy advice.
-This lunchtime webinar took place on Wednesday 25 October.
-The session covers what fuel poverty is and how it’s impacting our communities.
-We provide guidance on how to identify if someone is in fuel poverty and how community groups can support energy saving initiatives.
+This webinar held on 25 October 2023 covered the issue of fuel poverty and its impact on communities.
+It looked at how to identify if someone is in fuel poverty and what community groups can do to support energy saving initiatives.
 You can watch the recording here.

 - Community approaches to tackling fuel poverty.
-This took place in the evening on Wednesday 22 November and explored community-level initiatives for supporting people to reduce their carbon emissions and lower their bills.
+Held on 22 November 2022, this webinar explored community-level initiatives for supporting people to reduce their carbon emissions and lower their bills.
 The aim is to help communities understand how build longer-term community energy resilience.
-You can watch a recording of the seminar here.
+Watch a recording of the webinar here.

 - Energy efficiency in your community building.
-A morning webinar 11am to 12.15pm on Thursday 18 January.
-This session will provide an overview of what to consider to make your building more energy efficient – whether that’s through zero-cost behaviour changes or higher-cost measures like renewable technologies.
-We will also showcase up to five of the successful groups at this online session to act as inspiration to other community groups.
-You can sign up to the webinar here.
+Held on 18 January 2023, this webinar provided an overview of what to consider to make your building more energy efficient –including zero-cost behaviour changes as well as higher-cost measures like renewable technologies.
+Successful grantees shared their experiences at this online session to act as inspiration to other community groups.
+Watch a recording of the webinar here.

 Below is a list of site names and postcodes of Thrive Renewables developments.
 Community buildings need to be within 20 miles of one of these to be eligible for the fund.